Lolzkitso/old-roblox-gui/README.md

 # Features!

-- The ability to use Display Names in the Leaderboard and Chat or not!
+- The ability to use Display Names in the Leaderboard and Chat, or not if you prefer!
 - The old chat bubble is included, and can be changed at anytime!
 - A setting to have the Player name in Chat be set to a random color on joining, or based on Team Color!
 - The old loading Animation!
 There are currently 2 (Early 2016 & Early 2019!)